 If ulcers are interfering with your normal daily activities, or have persisted for more than 2 weeks, see your dentist or an Oral Medicine Specialist dentist.

 If your oral health professional cannot determine the cause of your mouth ulcers, or if the ulcers do not respond to the normal treatments, you may need to have a biopsy of part of the ulcer and some of the surrounding tissue.
 A is a procedure where a tissue sample is taken for examination and diagnosis.

 Treatment for mouth ulcers

-Most mouth ulcers are harmless and resolve by themselves in a few days.
-Other types of mouth ulcers, such as the aphthous variety or those caused by herpes simplex infection, need medical treatment.
-It isn’t possible to speed the recovery of ulcers, but the symptoms can be managed and the risk of complications reduced.
+Most mouth ulcers are usually harmless and resolve by themselves within 10 to 14 days.
+Other types of mouth ulcers, such as the aphthous variety or those caused by herpes simplex infection or skin rashes in the mouth need topical treatment (such as a mouthwash, ointment or gel).

 - Drink plenty of fluids.

 - Apply antiseptic gel to the ulcers.

 - Rinse your mouth out with warm, slightly salted water, keeping the rinse in your mouth for up to 4 minutes at a time.
 Repeat four times daily.